The Studio Inside My Heart

 About My Work

-I’ve sold paintings from NYC to the LA worked in both galleries and street markets, and rebuilt my practice more times than I can count.
+I’ve sold paintings from NYC to LA.
+I’ve worked gallery shows and street markets.
+I’ve rebuilt my practice more times than I can count—after hurricanes, after heartbreak, after starting over at 70 with $37 in my bank account.

-And when you hang one of my originals in your home, you are bringing in more than color—you are bringing in energy.
+When you hang one of my originals in your home, you’re not just bringing in color.
+You’re bringing in energy.
+Frequency.
+A presence that shifts the room.

 Let’s bring something beautiful into your life.